Cooper's Bakery

 Cooper's Bakery is a bakery chain in Bangladesh.
 It was founded in 1984 by Douglas Cooper, a Dhaka-based British immigrant and World War II veteran, and his wife Sufia Cooper, who managed the business in the 1990s and 2000s.
 It introduced the modern pastry shop concept to Bangladesh.

-What started out as just one small outlet in Kolabagan and a factory now operates a total of 52 outlets in Dhaka and Chittagong and is a household name in upmarket urban areas.
+From its original outlet in Kolabagan, Coopers currently operates a total of 52 outlets in Dhaka and Chittagong.
 It has a factory on the outskirts of Dhaka in Ashulia.
-The company is managed by brothers John Cooper and Simon Cooper, the children of Douglas and Sufia Cooper.
+The company, as well as sister company Gweebarra Bakery Industries, is managed by brothers John Cooper and Simon Cooper, the children of Douglas and Sufia Cooper.
+Sufia Cooper died in 2018.